-Thoughts towards the end of summer turn to removing bedding plants, paint protecting our fences and furniture, and looking after our paving in outdoor areas such as laying a new driveway or patio and giving them some TLC.
+Thoughts towards the end of summer turn to removing bedding plants, paint protecting our fences and furniture, and looking after our in outdoor areas such as laying a new or and giving them some TLC.
 With so many options to choose from nowadays, how do we know which the right one for us is?

 To help you decide, we have found this interesting information from www.pavingideas.co.uk

 Block paving has become very popular over recent years and is the main growth area in the UK.
 The price of the blocks has been reduced due to mass production and a stunning driveway can be created whilst getting value for money.
-Ideal for driveways, patios, and pathways, it can also be sealed to protect the surface.
+Ideal for driveways, patios, and , it can also be sealed to protect the surface.
 The downsides are that it is prone to moss and weeds growing and requires maintenance.

 Block paving is:

 * Many different colours, textures, and styles available